ldelivery/aem-bulk-update/README.md

 ## Step 3: Load New Meta Descriptions Back into AEM

-We will transfer the new meta descriptions back into AEM via the Sling Post Servlet.
+This step transfers the new meta descriptions back into AEM via the Sling Post Servlet [3].

 - **Input:** CSV file from the previous step, i.e., `aem-pages-new-meta-descriptions.csv`.